numba/numba/docs/source/cuda/examples.rst

 a famous CUDA solution for summing a vector which works by "folding" the data up using a sucessively smaller number of threads.

+Note that this is a fairly naive implementation and more efficient ways of summing an array exist within numba.
+See :ref:`_cuda_montecarlo` for an example.

 .. literalinclude:: ../../../numba/cuda/tests/doc_examples/test_reduction.py
    :language: python
    :caption: from ``test_ex_reduction`` in ``numba/cuda/tests/doc_examples/test_reduction.py``